vimeo/PlayerKit/README.md

 ### Motivation

 Vimeo supports various types of video and playback (360 video, Chromecast, etc.).
-PlayerKit allows the app to create, utilize, and interact with mutliple types of players in an abstract way.
+PlayerKit allows the app to create, utilize, and interact with different types of players in an abstract way.

 ### Goals